 Instructions

-- Pour one cup of avocado oil into a pint-size mason jar.
+- Measure out one cup of avocado oil into a pint-size mason jar.

-- Add the rest of the ingredients to the oil: whole egg, 1 tablespoon lemon juice or apple cider vinegar, 1 teaspoon mustard, and 1 ½ teaspoons sea salt.
+- Add the rest of the ingredients to the oil including whole egg, mustard, lemon juice, and aslt.

 - Place the immersion blender firmly against the bottom of the jar.
 Turn on and blend for 10 seconds until the oil on the bottom is thickened and emulsified.